c-neto/carlosneto.dev/blog/2023/2023-10-19-git-cli-gui.md

 ## Conclusion (Author Opinion)

-> __Disclaimer__: The Git CLI mastering is fundamental before to use the Graphical solutions.
+The Git CLI mastering is fundamental before to use the Graphical solutions.
 The GUI solutions are made to provides agility in the recurring operations.
 Only use the Git GUI solutions if you understand that what's happening behind the scenes.
 The GUI solutions helps to make the changes, but when a big problems occurs, probably you will needs to use the Git CLI to solve it.

 The choice between Git CLI and graphical interfaces depends on your preference, familiarity with command-line tools, and the specific needs of your project.